 Web maintenance is an important part of managing any website.
 Having a website that is out of date or functioning incorrectly is just as bad as having no website at all, so it’s important to make sure that you try to keep your website up-to-date.
 Due to the rapidly evolving nature of website development and ongoing updates in digital technology (third party plugins, CMS platforms, APIs, browsers) Bone Digital advises clients to consider taking up a maintenance and support agreement, to ensure that your website remains current and functioning efficiently after your warranty expires.

 Website Maintenance assists with technical and operational support related to your website.
-Assistance includes interaction with a Content Management Systems (CMS), maintaining platform (e.g. Wordpress), plugins and themes where necessary, to ensure the safe, secure, efficient and effective running of your website.
+Assistance includes interaction with a Content Management Systems (CMS), maintaining platform (e.g. WordPress), plugins and themes where necessary, to ensure the safe, secure, efficient and effective running of your website.

 This maintenance may include, but is not limited to:

 The support can be routine or planned (recommended for larger, complex sites), ad-hoc, or emergency (requiring of immediate action by the Service Provider “Bone Digital”).
 Maintenance may not include new feature requests, and this will be quoted separately.

 No new Development company or freelance individual is permitted to work on your site’s code files, while Bone Digital are the primary developers and maintenance providers.